sharanKumar/nodejs-CRUD/README.md

 Bcrypt is used to hash passwords before storing them in the database.
 This ensures that even if the database is compromised, the actual passwords are not exposed.
 Bcrypt is a strong hashing algorithm that incorporates a salt to protect against rainbow table attacks and is computationally intensive to protect against brute-force attacks.

+### Importance of Bcrypt for Privacy

+Using bcrypt for hashing passwords is crucial for maintaining user privacy.
+By hashing passwords, we ensure that the actual passwords are never stored in plain text.
+This means that even if an attacker gains access to the database, they will not be able to retrieve the original passwords.
+Bcrypt's use of salting and its computationally intensive nature make it a robust choice for protecting user passwords against various types of attacks, thereby enhancing the overall security and privacy of user data.

 ## Running the Application

 To run the application in development mode, use the following command: